aveongye/cst-case-study/README.md

 NAV = Net Asset Value = Fund Assets - Fund Liabilities

 The NAV schedule is a quarter-by-quarter timeline showing the current value of each investment in its local currency (GBP, EUR, or USD).
-These are the 2 important columns:

-- `Net_Asset_Value_Local`: Total value of assets
+`Net_Asset_Value_Local`: Net Asset Value (present value of all remaining cashflows)
-- `Net_Asset_Present_Value_Local`: Total value of assets, time adjusted, to represent Present Value

 **Proposed Hedge Strategy**